Apollo

-Apollo is an important pastoral deity, and was the patron of herdsmen and shepherds.
-Protection of herds, flocks and crops from diseases, pests and predators were his primary duties.
-On the other hand, Apollo also encouraged founding new towns and establishment of civil constitution.
-He is associated with dominion over colonists.
-He was the giver of laws, and his oracles were consulted before setting laws in a city.
+Apollo is an important pastoral deity, and he was the patron of herdsmen and shepherds.
+Protection of herds, flocks and crops from diseases, pests and predators were his primary rustic duties.
+On the other hand, Apollo also encouraged the founding of new towns and the establishment of civil constitutions, is associated with dominion over colonists, and was the giver of laws.
+His oracles were often consulted before setting laws in a city.
+Apollo Agyieus was the protector of the streets, public places and home entrances.

-As the god of mousike, Apollo presides over all music, songs, dance and poetry.
-He is the inventor of string-music, and the frequent companion of the Muses, functioning as their chorus leader in celebrations.
-The lyre is a common attribute of Apollo.
 In Hellenistic times, especially during the 5th century BCE, as Apollo Helios he became identified among Greeks with Helios, the personification of the Sun.
-In Latin texts, however, there was no conflation of Apollo with Sol among the classical Latin poets until 1st century CE.
-Apollo and Helios/Sol remained separate beings in literary and mythological texts until the 5th century CE.
+Although Latin theological works from at least 1st century BCE identified Apollo with Sol, there was no conflation between the two among the classical Latin poets until 1st century CE.